-By using virtual health technology, we have been able to reach Veterans in remote clinics that would not otherwise have access to these services.
-The development of this program has been the fulfillment of a long-held vision - to provide transformative, practical insights to Veterans (and their
+By using virtual health technology, we were able to reach Veterans in remote clinics that would not otherwise have access to these services.
+The development of this program has been the fulfillment of a long-held vision - to provide transformative, practical

 Now that I find myself past the "tunnel of chaos" that is raising newborns, I am also returning to blogging for Psychology Today.
 My newest series, "Free-range Psychology,” proposes that integrative practice is the future of the field.
 In this series, I will expand on my belief that reclaiming and embracing the creative process in the practice of Psychology promotes clinical innovation, benefits patients, and allows psychologists to operate at their full potential.
 (Read a sample here)